Seneca, South Carolina: Education

+Keowee Elementary School and Ravenel Elementary School have Seneca postal addresses but are away from the city limits.

 Seneca has a lending library, a branch of the Oconee County Public Library.

 Until June 2020, it was the headquarters of the National Council of Examiners for Engineering and Surveying (NCEES), the council that deals with the examination for engineers and surveyors.
 On that date, the NCEES moved to Greenville, South Carolina.